hst175 | undergraduate

-- Evaluate popular culture and consumerism during the Eisenhower years.
+- Recognize popular culture and consumerism during the Eisenhower years.

 - Identify events and individuals in the Civil Rights movement and the contributions of those involved.

-- Outline major social movements and trends of the late 1960s and 1970s.
+- Explore major social movements and trends of the 1960s and early 1970s.

 Please ask about these special rates: